-1.1: Computational Fluid Dynamics Modelling of Hydraulic Capacity of Ohio DOT Drainage Structures
+1.1: Computational Fluid Dynamics Modelling of Hydraulic Capacity of Drainage Structures

 Highway drainage systems need to handle higher volumes of runoff during rain events than they have in the past.
 To handle higher volumes of traffic, modern roads are being built, and old roads are being expanded with more lanes giving a larger rainfall collection area.
 In addition, more frequent and extreme rain events can overwhelm existing drainage systems and new systems need to be designed to handle the higher rates of runoff.
 State Departments of Transportation are developing new designs of drainage structures including more accurate functions of efficiency under a variety of conditions.
-They are also assessing old designs to determine if they are capable of draining higher flow rates off the roads.
+They are also assessing old designs to determine if they are sufficient to drain higher flow rates off the roads.

 Three-dimensional computational fluid dynamics analysis can determine flow and efficiency through drains with complex geometry and catch basins at field scale over a broad range of conditions.
-Argonne researchers were approached by Ohio DOT to perform an evaluation of inlet types CB3 and CB3A with the use of computational fluid dynamics on a high-performance computing cluster.
-These drainage structures consist of a grate and window, with the window being considered a factor of safety against grate clogging.
+Argonne researchers were approached by two state Departments of Transportation: South Carolina, SCDOT, and Ohio, ODOT, to perform an evaluation of drainage used on highways.
+SCDOT catch basin types CB16 and CB17 are curb opening inlets, which are 4-feet and 8-feet long, respectively.
+Inlets CB3 and CB3A are a combination of a grate inlet and window, the first one installed as single, and the other as a double grate.